- Sonatype Help

 is a server that requires both Enable circular redirects and Enable cookies.
 When requesting data, you are redirected to a queue of different URLs; most of these are involved with authentication.

-By enabling these options, you allow Nexus Repository to maintain the authentication state in a cookie that would be sent with each request, eliminating the need for the authentication-related redirects and avoiding timeouts.
+By enabling these options, you allow Nexus Repository to maintain the authentication state in a cookie that would be sent with each request, eliminating the need for authentication-related redirects and avoiding timeouts.

 The Proprietary Components field is only available for hosted repositories and requires integration with Sonatype Repository Firewall.
 Checking this box tells Nexus Repository and Repository Firewall that components in this repository should be considered as proprietary for namespace conflict attacks.
 If you are unsure if your repository contains public open-source components, do not enable this feature.
 For full details, see the Namespace Confusion Protection help topic.

-The Group section and Member repositories configuration are only available for group repositories.
-The Member repositories selector allows you to add and remove repositories to and from the repository group.
+The Group section and Member Repositories configuration are only available for group repositories.
+The Member Repositories selector allows you to add and remove repositories to and from the repository group.
 The Members column lists all of the group member repositories.
 The Available column lists all repositories and repository groups that you could potentially add to the group.

 Add or Remove a Repository to or from a Group

-To add or remove a repository to the group, either drag the repository from whichever column it is in to the new column in which you want it to appear, or select the repository and use the arrows that appear between the two columns to move the repository.
+To add or remove a repository to the group, either drag the repository from whichever column it is into the new column in which you want it to appear, or select the repository and use the arrows that appear between the two columns to move the repository.

 Repository Order in the Group Member List

 The order of the repositories listed in the Member section is important.
 When Nexus Repository searches for a component in a repository group, it will return the first match.
-To reorder a repository in this list, click and the drag the repositories and groups in the Members list or use the arrow buttons between the Available and Members list.
+To reorder a repository in this list, click and drag the repositories and groups in the Members list or use the arrow buttons between the Available and Members list.

 The order of repositories or other groups in a group can be used to influence the effective metadata that will be retrieved from a repository group.
 It is recommended best practice to put hosted repositories higher in the list than proxy repositories.
 For proxy repositories, Nexus Repository may need to check the remote repository, which will incur more overhead than a hosted repository lookup.